Skip to content

 The acolyte built a mirror-temple, faithful in every stone — yet the oracles within fell silent, for the gods they consulted resided in a firmament this world had never known.
 The prayers were correct; the heavens were absent.

-Cultes des Goules, On Oracles Without Firmament (so they say)
+Cultes des Goules, On Oracles Without Firmament (take my word for it)

 What to exclude